wenhuigao117/cell-population-analysis/README.md

 idx_samples_filter          ON samples(sample_type, time_from_treatment_start)
 ```

-With hundreds of projects and millions of rows, full table scans would get slow — these indexes help avoid that.
+With hundreds of projects and millions of rows, full table scans would get slow，these indexes help avoid that.
 I kept `cell_counts` in wide format (one column per population) because the five populations are fixed in this dataset and it makes the frequency math simpler.
 If new cell types were added later, switching to a long format (`sample_id, population, count`) would be more flexible, and I noted that tradeoff in the schema design.

 ---